Weapons Offense Attorney Austin – Travis County Firearm Charges

 There are a number of categories of weapons crimes in Texas.
 They include prohibited weapons, unlawful carrying of handguns and other weapons, crimes related to where you possess a weapon, status offenses that make it illegal to possess a weapon because of who you are, and the illegal transfer of weapons, among others.
 These crimes have different elements, and each has exceptions, sometimes following by exceptions to those exceptions.
 So if you have been charged with a weapons crime, the first step is to find the right attorney.
 Call Mr. Shrum today to arrange for a free consultation.

-Prohibited Weapons in Texas
+Weapons Prohibited in Austin Texas

 Unless you fall within a specific exception, it is illegal under any circumstances to possess any of the following (PC 46.05):